Fraunhofer-ITMP/.github/README.md

 # Welcome to Fraunhofer ITMP Hamburg!
 This is the official GitHub organization section representing the **Hamburg site of the Fraunhofer Institute for Translational Medicine and Pharmacology (ITMP)**.

-The Hamburg site is a world-leading research hub specializing in **small-molecule drug discovery, high-throughput screening, and medical data science**.
+The Hamburg site is a leading research hub specializing in **small-molecule drug discovery, high-throughput screening, and medical data science**.
 We combine cutting-edge laboratory techniques with advanced computational analysis to innovate diagnostics and therapies, especially for immune-mediated, neurodegenerative, and infectious diseases.

 ## About Us